 - Scheduled flight, inclusive of airport taxes where applicable, as specified in the itinerary

-- Baggage restriction of 15 kgs per person (no more) is applicable on all flights in small, soft-sided bags.
+- NB: Baggage restriction of 15kgs per person (no more) is applicable on all flights in small, soft-sided bags.
 This includes hand luggage.
-Extra luggage will incur a charge per kg, per sector, to be paid directly to the airline upon check-in
+Extra luggage will incur a charge of $3 per kg, per sector, to be paid directly to the airline upon check-in.

 - All ground transportation and transfers as indicated, which are inclusive of fuel

 - Administration fee

 What's not included

 - Uganda: With effect from 01 July 2016, the Government of Uganda has introduced an online visa application system.
 Guests intending to visit Uganda for tourism-purposes are required to apply and obtain a visa online: https://visas.immigration.go.ug/.
 We have a separate document detailing more information on how-to apply – please advise us if you need this.
 Single entry tourist visas are available at a cost of $50 (reduced from $100 on 22 July 2016), and East African tourist visas (between Uganda | Rwanda | Kenya) are available at a cost of $100.
 East African tourist visas (between Uganda | Rwanda | Kenya) are available at a cost of $100.

 - All health vaccinations and medications, including, but not limited to:

 - Yellow Fever vaccinations are currently compulsory for entry into Uganda.
 All those entering Uganda must be in possession of a valid and original Yellow Fever vaccination card

 - International flights and associated airport departure taxes